The Legislative Process

 - to allow it to become law without signature after seven days

-- to veto it (If vetoed, the House and Senate can override the veto by a two-thirds majority vote in both chambers.
-The bill then becomes a law without the governor's signature.)
+- If vetoed, the House and Senate can override the veto by a constitutional majority vote in both chambers.
+The bill then becomes a law without the governor's signature.

 - After passage, the enrolled act is printed, bound and included into volumes which become Acts of Indiana.